Convergence of trees with a given degree sequence and of their associated laminations: Introduction

-for the so-called Gromov-weak topology (often cited as Gromov-Prokhorov topology); see e.g., Section \ref{proofLaminationT} for background.
+for the so-called Gromov-weak topology (often cited as Gromov-Prohorov topology); see e.g.\ Section \ref{proofLaminationT} for background.

-In the regime of possibly countably many macroscopic degrees \ref{B2} and (\ref{B}), Theorem \ref{Theo2} characterises the possible scaling limits of this model of random trees.
-It is then natural to wonder whether \eqref{eq13} can be reinforced to hold for the stronger Gromov-Hausdorff-Prokhorov topology under the assumptions \ref{B1}-\ref{B3} and (\ref{B}).
-To achieve this, one would need to prove the tightness of the sequence of discrete trees (see e.g., \cite[Equation 25]{AldousIII}), which requires precise estimates of the height of $\mathbf{t}_{n}$.
+In the regime of possibly countably many large degree vertices \ref{B2} and \ref{B}, Theorem \ref{Theo2} characterises the possible scaling limits of this model of random trees.
+It is then natural to wonder whether \eqref{eq13} can be reinforced to hold for the stronger Gromov-Hausdorff-Prohorov topology under the assumptions \ref{B1}-\ref{B}.
+To achieve this, one would need to prove the tightness of the sequence of discrete trees (see e.g. \cite[Equation 25]{AldousIII}), which requires precise estimates of the height of $\mathbf{t}_{n}$.
 However, as pointed out in \cite[Section 1.2]{Cyril2019}, there are cases where the maximal height of the tree can be much larger than $V_{n}/b_{n}$ and thus no general tightness result as in \cite{Broutin2014} holds.

-Recently, Blanc-Renaudie \cite{Arthur2021} independently proved the result in Theorem \ref{Theo2}; see \cite[Theorem 5 (a)-(b)]{Arthur2021}.
-Indeed, \cite[Theorem 6 (a)-(b)]{Arthur2021} shows that, under more general conditions (\cite[Assumptions 1-2]{Arthur2021}), $\mathbf{t}_{n}$ converges either toward a $\mathbf{p}$-tree, or after normalization by $V_{n}/\sigma_{n}$ toward the Inhomogeneous CRT, for the Gromov-weak topology.
+Recently, Blanc-Renaudie \cite[Theorem 5 (a)-(b)]{Arthur2021} independently proved a general result (including the case $\sum_{i \geq 1} \theta_{i} = \infty$).
+Indeed, \cite[Theorem 6 (b)]{Arthur2021} shows that, under \cite[Assumption 2 (b)]{Arthur2021} (this assumption is similar to our conditions \ref{B1}-\ref{B3}), $\mathbf{t}_{n}$ converges, after normalization by $V_{n}/\sigma_{n}$, toward the Inhomogeneous CRT, for the Gromov-weak topology; see also the remarks after \cite[Theorem 6 (a)-(b)]{Arthur2021}.
 Nevertheless, our methods are completely different.
-While Blanc-Renaudie introduces a new recursive construction for TGDSs based on a modified Aldous-Broder algorithm, in this work we consider a classical approach through the study of the $\L$ukasiewicz path and the height process that are relevant in their own right.
-On the other hand, Blanc-Renaudie \cite[Theorem 7]{Arthur2021} implies, under additional tightness conditions (\cite[Assumption 7]{Arthur2021}), the convergence of $\mathbf{t}_{n}$ for the Gromov–Hausdorff–Prokhorov topology.
-To be precise, Blanc-Renaudie provides a near-optimal upper bound for the height of $\mathbf{t}_{n}$ and uses similar estimates to control the Gromov-Hausdorff distance between $\mathbf{t}_{n}^{(q_{n})}$ and $\mathbf{t}_{n}$, for a well-chosen sequence $(q_{n}, n \geq 1)$.
+In contrast to Blanc-Renaudie's recursive construction for TGDSs based on a modified Aldous-Broder algorithm, this work adopts a classical approach centred around the $\L$ukasiewicz path and its associated height process.
+The height process is a significant object of study in its own right and its analysis is central to the present work.